Scale Setting and Strong Coupling Determination in the Gradient Flow Scheme for 2+1 Flavor Lattice QCD: Gradient flow scales in physical units

 \subsection{Determination of the theory scales from bottomonium mass splitting}

-Bottomonium mass splittings are also used in the determination of the theory scales \cite{Gray:2005ur,Davies:2009tsa,HPQCD:2011qwj}.
+Bottomonium mass splittings have been used in the determination of the theory scales in the past \cite{Gray:2005ur,Davies:2009tsa,HPQCD:2011qwj}.
 In this sub-section we discuss the determination of the theory scales using bottomonium splitting.
-We use the mass differences between different bottomonium states calculated using lattice nonrelativistic QCD (NRQCD) in \cite{Larsen:2019zqv} for $\beta=6.740, 6.880, 7.03, 7.28, 7.596$ and in \cite{Ding:2025fvo} for $\beta=7.373$.
+We use the lattice results on energy levels of different bottomonium states calculated with nonrelativistic QCD (NRQCD) on 2+1 flavor HISQ gauge configurations in Ref. \cite{Larsen:2019zqv} for $\beta=6.740, 6.880, 7.03, 7.28, 7.596$ and in Ref. \cite{Ding:2025fvo} for $\beta=7.373$.
+In NRQCD absolute value of bottomonium masses are difficult to determine and one usually considers bottomonium mass splittings instead.
 Since the bottomonium mass differences calculated in NRQCD can be affected by missing higher order relativistic corrections as well as missing radiative corrections to the parameters of NRQCD Lagrangian, it is important to consider mass differences that minimize these effects.
-Considering mass differences that are not sensitive to spin-spin and spin-orbit interactions does this.
-We consider the following bottomonium mas differences: i) The mass difference between $h_b(1P)$ state the spin averaged and the spin-averaged 1S mass, defined as $M_{\mathrm{1S}}=(M_{\eta_b(\mathrm{1S})}+3M_{\Upsilon(\mathrm{1S})})/4$). ii) The mass difference between the spin average $\chi_b(1P)$ mass, defined as $M^{\chi_b}_{\mathrm{1P}}=(1M_{\chi_{b0}(\mathrm{1P})}+3M_{\chi_{b1}(\mathrm{1P})}+5M_{\chi_{b2}(\mathrm{1P})})/9$, and $M_{\mathrm{1S}}$ iii) The mass difference between the spin-averaged 2S state, $M_{\mathrm{2S}}=(M_{\eta_b(\mathrm{2S})}+3M_{\Upsilon(\mathrm{2S})})/4$, and nd the spin-averaged 1S mass, defined as $M_{\mathrm{1S}}$.
-We denote these mass differences as $\Delta M$ with additional labels $h_b-1S$, $\chi_b-1S$ and $2S-1S$.
+The missing corrections in NRQCD Lagrangian mostly affect the mass splittings which are sensitive to to spin-spin and spin-orbit interactions.
+To get rid of the effects of spin-spin interactions we consider the spin averaged 1S and 2S bottomonium masses, $M_{\mathrm{1S}}=(M_{\eta_b(\mathrm{1S})}+3M_{\Upsilon(\mathrm{1S})})/4$ and $M_{\mathrm{2S}}=(M_{\eta_b(\mathrm{2S})}+3M_{\Upsilon(\mathrm{2S})})/4$ and their difference.
+To minimize the effect to spin-orbit interactions we consider the difference between the mass of $h_b(1P)$ state and $M_{\mathrm{1S}}$ as well as the difference between the spin-averaged $\chi_b(1P)$ mass defined as $M^{\chi_b}_{\mathrm{1P}}=(1M_{\chi_{b0}(\mathrm{1P})}+3M_{\chi_{b1}(\mathrm{1P})}+5M_{\chi_{b2}(\mathrm{1P})})/9$ and $M_{\mathrm{1S}}$.
+We denote the above mass differences as $\Delta M$ with additional labels $2S-1S$, $h_b-1S$ and $\chi_b-1S$.